bnnm/wwiser/README.md

 It's a good idea to keep the `.bnk` and companion files around in case `.txtp` need to be generated again when more features are added.

+By default it generates all .txtp that are considered "usable", but you can use add a list of "filters" to alter this. `(sid) (class name) (name) (bank name)` generates .txtp that match those.
+Add a `-` or '/' to generate defaults all *excluding* those.
+Wildcards are allowed too.
+Examples:
+- `123456`: only objects with that ID (could be an ID of a "music segment" object)
+- `CAkMusicSegment`: .txtp only from "music segment" objects (by default only events are considered)
+- `play_bgm_001`: only event .txtp that are named like that
+- `music.bnk`: only event .txtp in said bank.
+This is useful when `music.bnk` references other banks, so you need to load many banks, but you only need music .txtp (otherwise would generate sfx and such)
+- `play_bgm_*`: only event .txtp that start with `play_`
+- `-play_sfx_*`: all event .txtp except those that play sfx
+- `/play_sfx_*`: same (alt since command line gets confused by `-`)

 Names are used from *loaded banks*'s companion files, load related files like `init.bnk` to get names that .txtp may need.
 You can also create a name list in `wwnames.txt` instead, see https://github.com/bnnm/wwiser-utils for some tips.